Apocalypse of Pseudo-Methodius: Content

-The Apocalypse is indebted to earlier Syriac works, including the Cave of Treasures, the Julian Romance and the Syriac Alexander Romance.
+Pseudo-Methodius is indebted to earlier Syriac works, including the Cave of Treasures, the Julian Romance and the Syriac Alexander Romance.

-The Apocalypse begins with a history of the world, starting with Adam and Eve in the Garden of Eden, through to the Muslim conquests, and into the end-times.
+Pseudo-Methodius begins with a history of the world, starting with Adam and Eve in the Garden of Eden, through to the Muslim conquests, and into the end-times.
 One notable feature of the work is the presence of sexuality with regards to Christian behavior in the end days—specifically discussing swinging, homosexuality, and cross-dressing as indicators of a sinful society.
 It is only then that the text says the "sons of Ishmael", that is Muslims, will emerge from the desert of Ethribus to inflict God's punishment upon the Christians who "slipped into depravity".
-The Apocalypse also recounts the events that took place at the hands of Muslims in the previous decades.
+Pseudo-Methodius also recounts the events that took place at the hands of Muslims in the previous decades.
 In invoking figures in other Christian eschatological literature, such as Gog and Magog, Pseudo-Methodius attempts to legitimize his place as a fourth century Church Father.
 The manuscript also notes the rise of an Emperor-Saviour figure, echoing the fourth century AD prophecy attributed to the legendary Tiburtine Sibyl.
 This Roman emperor will save the Christian lands from "the sons of Ishmael", place his crown upon the cross "for the sake of the common salvation of all", thereby saving Christendom as a whole.
 The work is notable for its vivid descriptions and its brutality.
 Descriptions of drinking the blood of cattle, stabbing pregnant women, and feeding babies to animals permeate throughout the author's work.

-Ballard notes, however, that Pseudo-Methodius deviates from previous eschatological literature, such as Revelation, in that the Apocalypse utilizes Roman emperors as agents of change.
+Ballard notes, however, that Pseudo-Methodius deviates from previous eschatological literature, such as Revelation, in that Pseudo-Methodius utilizes Roman emperors as agents of change.
 Guenther notes that Pseudo-Methodius was influenced by the books Revelation and Daniel, maintaining the lineage of Christian literature.
 This is an important feature, as it shows that the author was most likely a Christian cleric, and was familiar with past Christian writings.
-By introducing new features into Christian literature while keeping core Christian beliefs and teachings intact, the author helped to make the Apocalypse accessible to the laity as well.
-Part of the Apocalypses influence is attributed to its ability to reflect the beliefs of contemporary Eastern Roman citizens; they are merely acting out foretold events, and mankind is bound with the fate of the empire and the capital.
+By introducing new features into Christian literature while keeping core Christian beliefs and teachings intact, the author helped to make Pseudo-Methodius accessible to the laity as well.
+Part of the Pseudo-Methodiuss influence is attributed to its ability to reflect the beliefs of contemporary Eastern Roman citizens; they are merely acting out foretold events, and mankind is bound with the fate of the empire and the capital.